Profitable practice is all about productivity

-There is no standard model for a profitable architectural practice, whatever its size or shape, but all profitable professional services businesses rely on the productivity of fee earners, says Ian McBane of Moore Stephens, who presents the RIBA core CPD course ‘Financial management: how to run a profitable business.’
+There is no standard operating model for a profitable architectural practice, whatever its size or shape, but all profitable professional services businesses rely on the productivity of fee earners, says Ian McBane of Moore Stephens, who presents the RIBA core CPD course ‘Financial management: how to run a profitable business’.

-Productivity in turn is all about staff allocation to projects, completeness of time recording, pricing and the recoverability of cost over-runs, business development.
+Profitability begins with productivity, which is all about staff allocation to projects and completeness of time recording with pricing, the recoverability of cost over-runs and business development following.
 And, of course, design expertise and reputation.

 Smaller practices have long been accused of concentrating too much on the latter and paying insufficient attention to other productivity factors, compared to other professionals.